brojonat/pymc-sandbox/README.md

 ### Poisson Cohort Rates

-Assume you're counting events per unit time.
-Estimate the underlying rate.
-Now assume you have many cohorts that produce/emit a variety of events, each with some underlying rate.
-This system will model the underlying rate for each cohort and event type and then allow you to compare.
+Assume you're observering individual events.
+Events may have arbitrary labels associated with them.
+Estimate the underlying rate (events per unit time).
+Now imagine you have many cohorts that produce/emit a variety of events, each with some fixed labels and some yet unknown underlying rate.
+This system will model the underlying rate for each cohort and event type and then allow you to compare them directly.
+That is the user experience: you select a data generation model and event label fields and we show the posterior for each parameter of the model.
+The starting example is the poisson model which will allow us to compare rates of different incidents.

-TODO: the main issue with this at the moment is that all the cohorts share the same x-axis; really there should be one global axis that shows the posteriors for all cohorts and then each cohort should have an independent x-axis.
+TODO: the main issue with this at the moment is that all the cohort plots share the same x-axis; really there should be one global axis that shows the posteriors for all cohorts and then each cohort should have an independent x-axis plot that gives a sense of the width of the distribution.